About costs and payment

 When a lead isn’t charged, you’ll see the following note in your account:

-What types of charged leads are eligible for a credit
+Types of charged leads that are eligible for a credit

 If you receive an invalid charge — for example, you're charged for a lead that isn’t related to your business or the services you offer — you can dispute the charge in your account.
 Here are the types of charged leads that are eligible for a credit: